Why do I need to be careful?

 Protect yourself from spyware that can gather personal information without your knowledge.
 Some computer systems offer built-in anti-spyware software – turn it on.
 There are also some good options on the market, such as Malwarebytes and Spybot.

 Back up and Protect Your Data

 Back up your data regularly.
 The university's file storage services are automatically backed up.
-Instead of using a cloud storage services such as DropBox, iCloud or Amazon, the university provides an individual file sharing and storage service that is a private, secure alternative for your university-related files.
+Instead of using cloud storage services such as DropBox, iCloud or Amazon, the university provides an individual file sharing and storage service that is a private, secure alternative for your university-related files.
 If you need to use a public cloud storage service consider encrypting your data before saving to the cloud.
 Think about where your data is going.